pFransozi/pFransozi.github.io/_posts/2023-04-22-array-theory-algorithms.md

     self.assertEqual([], result, "Not equal.")
 ~~~

-Here the test breaks.
-For solve that, I create a python file, called called main.py, with a class and a method responsible for computing the final array.
-Then, create a class `GetProductOfAllOtherElements`, and a main method, `compute_product(self, nums)`.
+As expected, test has broken.
+For solve that, it was created a python file, called main.py, with a class and a method responsible for computing the final array.
+Then, I create a class `GetProductOfAllOtherElements`, and a main method, `compute_product(self, nums)`.

 ~~~ python
 class GetProductOfAllOtherElements:
     def compute_product(self, nums):
 ~~~

-With that, the error changes.
+With that, the error has changed.
 Now `unittest` indicates an error in the method `GetProductOfAllOtherElements` because it does nothing.
 And it is ok because errors drive the development.
-To solve that, let's change to return the input argument `nums`.
+To solve that, let's change `GetProductOfAllOtherElements` method to return the input argument `nums`.

 ~~~ python
 def compute_product(self, nums):
     return nums
 ~~~

-And then, `test_an_empty_array` test passes.
-Next step, to create a test for one-element array.
+And then, `test_an_empty_array` test has passed.
+Next step is to create a test for one-element array.
 In this test case, the expected output should match the input array.

 ~~~ python
 def test_an_array_with_one_element(self):